 I saw my inspiration on page 180 of Marina’s book, as I just loved the picture of the ice cream sundae.
 This is the layout that I made using her pattern.

-With scrapbook piecing, you basically build 3 dimensional shapes or figurines for your layouts.
+With scrapbook piecing, you basically build 3-dimensional shapes or figurines for your layouts.
+Doesn’t this sundae look tasty?

 You can do the same thing with the lettering and headings on your layouts.
 By cutting out the letters for your heading and raising them slightly with 3D foam squares, you will really make it stand out on your layout.

-The best way to make your 3 dimensional figurine is to first copy the template and then cut it out roughly.
-Place the traced template onto the colored card stock of your choice and secure with adhesive putty.
+The best way to make your 3-dimensional figurine is to first copy the template and then cut it out roughly.
+Place the traced template onto the colored card stock of your choice and secure it with adhesive putty.
 Carefully cut around the tracing, and then remove the copied templates and putty from the card stock.
 Just repeat this process for all the pieces.

 With scrapbook piecing, you can achieve stunning layouts with just a little more time and effort than normal.
 It will be well worth while for all those extra special photographs in your collection.